 We endorse the statement of the Association as applied to our Section that we are a richer and more effective Section because of diversity, as it increases our Section’s strengths, capabilities and adaptability.
 Through increased diversity, our Section can more effectively address societal and member needs with the varied perspectives, experiences, knowledge, information and understanding inherent in a diverse membership.

 For more than 50 years, BARBRI has supported students in the U.S. and around the world in preparing for the New York bar exam.
 Lawyers around the world turn to BARBRI to gain the necessary credentials to make global practice a reality.

-Through BARBRI Extended U.S. Bar Prep, foreign qualified attorneys outside of the U.S., and around the world, can prepare and pass the New York or California state bar exam to become a qualified U.S. attorney.
-Through QLTS Prep by BARBRI, foreign candidates worldwide prepare and pass the QLTS exam to become a qualified solicitor in England and Wales.
+Through BARBRI Extended U.S. Bar Prep, foreign qualified attorneys outside of the U.S. and around the world, can prepare and pass the New York or California state bar exam to become a qualified U.S. attorney.
+Through QLTS Prep by BARBRI and BARBRI SQE Prep, candidates worldwide can become a qualified solicitor in England and Wales.

-NYSBA has partnered with BARBRI to provide NYSBA members a 10% discount on BARBRI Extended U.S. Bar Preparation and QLTS Preparation courses with the code NYSBAINTL10.
+NYSBA has partnered with BARBRI to provide NYSBA members a 10% discount on BARBRI Extended U.S. Bar Preparation and QLTS – MCT Preparation courses with the code NYSBAINTL10.

 Additionally, BARBRI Extended U.S. Bar Prep and QLTS Prep students and alumni receive a free 2-year membership to NYSBA – including membership in the International Section (“NYSBA International”) and one additional section of your choice.